The Evolution of A Logo

 Initial Logo Design Concepts

 For this nonprofit, we had two designers creating some initial rough ideas that could be expanded upon.
-Once we had sketched out several options on paper, we moved to creating some of the top options in Adobe Illustrator:
+Once we had sketched out several options on paper, we moved to Adobe Illustrator and began creating some first drafts.

-This idea, above, was based on a client suggestion that they might want to use a triple spiral (a Celtic symbol representing maiden, mother, crone) as a representation for the organization’s support of women at all stages of business ownership.
+This idea, above, was based on the client’s suggestion that they might want to use a triple spiral (a Celtic symbol representing maiden, mother, crone) as a representation for the organization’s support of women at all stages of business ownership.

 The second option was more simplistic and created with graphics and font manipulation rather than a symbol.